Scott Base opened in 1957. 60 years on, it is reaching the end of its functional life.

 I have been involved in the soil, heavy metal, dust and melt-water aspects of this project.
 In 2018/19, myself, Clare Beet from Waikato University, and Pauline Sitter from Antarctica New Zealand established 25 monitoring plots around Scott Base.
 These monitoring plots were selected by stratified sampling.
 Biodiversity surveys, chemical, pXRF, and microbial DNA analysis of soils were completed.
 Three seals cameras and 12 dust collectors were installed.
 A multispectral imagery drone survey captured vegetation and surface disturbance.

 In 2019/20 we revisited the plots for vegetation assessments and sampling of invertebrates, dust samples were collected, as were soil samples for microplastics analysis, and melt-water samples.
 Five monitoring plots were established as control sites at nearby Cape Evans.
+This coming 2022/23 season the monitoring plots will be revisited and reassessed.

 The draft CEE and fieldwork findings will be presented to the Committee for Environmental Protection.
 SBR and the CEE are opportunities for NZ to demonstrate environmental best practice in the Antarctic Treaty community.
 For more information visit the official Antarctica New Zealand Scott Base Redevelopment page.